mareklonicek/apisdk_webwings/README.md

-# Api SDK for Webwings
+# Api SDK for Webwings, the software company based in Brno, Czech Republic.